-Little Kickers introduces the foundations of football and ball skills.
+Little Kickers is an extra-curricular activity that introduces the foundations of ball skills.
 We focus on building confidence, listening, gross motor skills and coordination at this early and important stage of development.
-It nurtures a love and appreciation for group sports with the following added benefits:

 Encourages an active lifestyle at an early age